aitoroses/floxide/docs/examples/transform-node.md

 # Transform Node Example

-This example demonstrates how to use transform nodes in the Flowrs framework for functional data transformations with explicit input and output types.
+This example demonstrates how to use transform nodes in the Floxide framework for functional data transformations with explicit input and output types.

 ## Overview